The Reverend Horton Heat: Chart success

-The 2000 album Spend a Night in the Box was released through Time Bomb Recordings, with Paul Leary producing.
-The style was a return to straight-ahead rockabilly songs.
+Their sixth album, Spend a Night in the Box (2000), was released through Time Bomb Recordings, with Paul Leary producing.
+The style was a return to straight-ahead rockabilly songs similar to their first two albums.
 The album rose through CMJ's charts to peak at number 2 in May.

-The song "Like a Rocket" served as the theme for the 2002 Daytona 500 autosports race.
-The band featured the song on their next album, Lucky 7.
+The song "Like a Rocket" was the theme for the 2002 Daytona 500 autosports race.
+The band featured the song on their seventh album, Lucky 7.

 Victory Records signed Reverend Horton Heat in 2012, and Scott Churilla returned to the band as drummer, playing for the next five years.
 An album titled Rev was released on January 21, 2014.
 A YouTube video for a single on the album, "Let Me Teach You How to Eat," preceded the album on November 12, 2013.
 Rev rose to number 111 on the Billboard 200, becoming the band's highest-charting album.
-The band toured as opening act for Motörhead, and recorded rock and roll songs with Motörhead's Lemmy Kilmister, though the tapes are unreleased.
-Reverend Horton Heat also backed a number of other artists such as Unknown Hinson, Jello Biafra and Deke Dickerson.
+The band toured as the opening act for Motörhead, and recorded rock and roll songs with Motörhead's Lemmy Kilmister, though the tapes are unreleased.
+Reverend Horton Heat also backed a number of other artists including Unknown Hinson, Jello Biafra, and Deke Dickerson.
 In 2017, drummer Churilla was replaced by Arjuna "R.J."
 Contreras, formerly of the band Eleven Hundred Springs.
 Matt Jordan of West Virginia joined the band playing piano and organ as well as supporting vocals.
 They released the album Whole New Life in 2018.

-In 2021, Heath and Wallace teamed with drummer Slim Jim Phantom (Stray Cats) to form a side project: The Jimbos.
+In 2021, Heath and Wallace teamed with drummer Slim Jim Phantom from the Stray Cats to form a side project: The Jimbos.
+The trio was set to release a live album on called Live In Houston on December 22, 2023.